DavisGordon/Tedros/ReadmeEn.md

 7. Boot the server configured above by the IDE

-8. With the right mouse button on the tedros-global-brasil-ejb-ear project select the option: `Run as> Maven build`, and execute the goal` tomee: deploy` in the Goals field.
+8. With the right mouse button on the tedros-global-brasil-ejb-ear project select the option: `Run as> Maven build`, and execute the goal` tomee:deploy` in the Goals field.

-9. With the right mouse button on the tedros-core-ejb-ear project select the option: `Run as> Maven build`, and run in the Goals field the goal` tomee: deploy`
+9. With the right mouse button on the tedros-core-ejb-ear project select the option: `Run as> Maven build`, and run in the Goals field the goal` tomee:deploy`

 10. Open the Tedros.java file that contains the main method.